erri120/GameFinder/README.md

 ### Finding multiple games

 If you need to find multiple games at once, you can use the `FindAllGamesById` method instead.
-This returns an `IDictionary<TId, TGame>` which you can use to lookup games by id. **IMPORTANT NOTE: the results are not cached**.
+This returns an `IReadOnlyDictionary<TId, TGame>` which you can use to lookup games by id. **IMPORTANT NOTE: the results are not cached**.
 You have to do that yourself.

 ```csharp
 var games = handler.FindAllGamesById(out var errors);